 Alexander Muir, the first principal of Leslieville Public School, is famous for penning the poem The Maple Leaf Forever, so the story goes, after a bright maple leaf fell from a nearby tree onto his jacket.
-The inspirational tree still stands on Memory Lane south of Queen Street East.
+The inspirational tree unfortunately met its demise in the 2013 ice storm.

 The pastoral sounding Summerhill has transit in its blood.
 The area is named for Summer Hill, the former home of Charles Thompson, a Canadian shipping magnate whose estate once encompassed the area subdivided to create the neighbourhood.